cinnData/PythonBootcamp/Lectures/[PY-04] Python data containers.md

 Out[7]: 'Haaland'
 ```

-Sublists can be extracted with an interval of indexes, in the same way as we extract substrings from a string.
-This is called **slicing a list**.
+**Slicing lists** to get sublists works the same as slicing strings to get substrings.
 Some examples follow.

 ```
 In [8]: mylist[1:3]